 Multitouch is the ability to use gestures such as zoom, pan, and navigate by using two or more fingers.
 Art software is increasingly made to integrate with touch.

 Many Wacoms have touch, from Cintiq to Intuos and Bamboo.
 Our article on how to pick a Wacom graphics tablet will help you understand the ins and outs of Wacom’s offerings.The touch feature is not a necessity.

 TYPES OF TABLETS

-Graphics tablets are considered the best drawing tablets for beginners or those on a budget, or if you don’t need to draw on the screen.
+Graphics tablets are considered the best drawing tablets for beginners or those on a budget.
 If you mainly want a cheap drawing tablet, this is the type for you.
 Our graphics tablet reviews take an in-depth look at individual models.

 Pen-display tablets.
 Many prefer a tablet with a screen, such as the Wacom Cintiq, for its directness.
 It’s a monitor your draw on that mirrors your computer display.
 Because you draw on it, it’s referred to as a tablet monitor.
-Most people feel the best drawing tablet is one that gives you the freedom to work directly with your pen on the display.
+Most people prefer drawing directly on a screen.

 The best choice for students might be a tablet PC 2-in-1, as it can be a general-use laptop as well.
 An i7 or i5 processor is recommended for running Adobe programs.

 There’s not one best drawing tablet for Mac or PC.
 If you have one you have to attach to your computer, it will work equally well on both, though occasionally some drivers will have a little variation in certain art programs in different operating systems.

 There is Linux support for some.
 Not all art programs enable pressure sensitivity.